arzwa/MultilocusIsland/docs/paper/draft.md

 interference, where an appreciable proportion of alleles are protected from swamping due to a few strongly selected barrier loci (@fig:hetscat;
 @fig:hetdens).
+@Fig:diffdetail further highlights that, even in the presence of a rather strong genome-wide barrier effect (e.g. $L\bar{s}=1.5$), we would still expect to see considerable variation in equilibrium frequencies for locally selected alleles depending on their individual fitness effects.

 ### The realized architecture of local adaptation at migration-selection balance